Brett-Tanner/souls-like-strings/games/reviews/hollow_knight_silksong.md

 ### Hints

 - Seems like you should always head toward unusual sounds in this game.
+- Having the key is not the only way to break someone out of prison.
+  - If you're confused, your good friend Minsc and his buddy Boo likely have some ideas
 - If you find yourself thinking 'gee whiz, this would be so much easier with a dash'... remember you're playing a metroidvania.
   - Or, use the terrain to limit your opponent's options